davidseve/cloud-native-deployment-strategies/gitops/argo-rollouts/README.md

 Functional testing users can execute `Smoke tests` to validate this new v1.1.1 version.

 We have to be careful with those tests in a production environment because the product microservice will call the online dependencies.
+If this dependency is for example a production DB we will create the things that our `Smoke tests` do.

 ### Step 2 - Promote new version

-We are going to open the new version to final users. **Argo Rollouts** will just change the service to use the new release (replicaset).
+We are going to open the new version to final users. **Argo Rollouts** will just change the service to use the new release (ReplicaSet).
 We also `minimize downtime` because it just changes the service label.
 And after `scaleDownDelaySeconds` **Argo Rollouts** will delete the first release (v1.0.1)

 ```
 kubectl argo rollouts promote products